walkerjameschris/matr/README.md

 ## Introduction

-This R package provides a consistent NumPy inspired API for working with. matrices in R. It contains the most common matrix operations and implementations for many machine learning models designed to operate over R matrices.
+This R package provides a consistent NumPy inspired API for working with matrices in R. It contains the most common matrix operations and implementations for many machine learning models designed to operate over R matrices.
 **Disclaimer:** These algorithms are primarily implemented for educational